Kaisymaina/phase1project/README.md

 "Lyrical Me" is a web application developed by Kaisy Maina that allows users to fetch song lyrics by inputting the artist and song name.
 Additionally, users can update lyrics for a specified artist and song, with options to save or delete the changes.

+This project utilizes the `fetch` function to fetch lyrics from an external API.

 The project can be accessed via the following GitHub link: [Lyrical Me Project](https://github.com/Kaisymaina/phase1project)

 ## It uses the following features: